maxqwars/pathogen/README.md

 ## Features

 - One codebase.
 Any platform.
-- Write on TypeScript + React + Ionic Framework
+- Written on TypeScript + React + Ionic Framework

 ## Planned